Ian specialises in housing, property and public law. He is recognised as a leading junior in both Chambers & Partners and Legal 500.

-He is an expert in homelessness and allocations law and has appeared in the County Court, the Administrative Court, the Court of Appeal and the Supreme Court.
+He is an expert in homelessness and allocations law and has appeared in the Supreme Court, the Court of Appeal, the Administrative Court and the County Court.

 He is a contributor to Macdonald on the Law of Freedom of Information and Hill and Redman’s Law of Landlord and Tenant.